BestReviews is reader-supported and may earn an affiliate commission. Details

 No audible signal when cooking stops.
 Must unplug to turn the unit off.
 The stated 3-cup capacity depends upon the variety of rice.

 Yields up to 20 cups of finished rice.
 Nonstick inner pot.
 Steams meat and vegetables while rice cooks below.
 Programmable digital controls with automatic keep-warm and white rice, brown rice, steam, flash rice, and slow-cook functions.
 Fifteen-hour delay timer.
 Simplifies dinner.
 Easy to clean.

 Water from the air vent can drip back down into the rice once the unit cools, creating mushy patches.

-Takes up to 6 cups uncooked rice to make a total of 12 cups.
+Takes up to 6 cups of uncooked rice to make a total of 12 cups.
 Low-profile height fits in more kitchen cabinets.
 All-around heating cooks rice efficiently.
-Has sauté option to brown foods before steaming.
+Has a sauté option to brown foods before steaming.
 Includes timer.
 Can be used as a slow cooker.

 Takes up some counter space.
 Color is more brown than champagne.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Rice is a staple food in many cuisines and an inexpensive, nutritious addition to any meal.
 However, cooking rice on a stovetop isn’t foolproof.
 If you like to serve rice regularly, an Aroma rice cooker could be a game-changing addition to your meal preparation routine.